jblakeley/getting-a-research-gig/README.md

 - [Washignton University in St. Louis Summer Engineering Fellowship](https://engineering.wustl.edu/current-students/student-services/Pages/wusef.aspx)(I did this!
 I loved it!
 10/10 would recommend.)

 ### Through Your Network
 Another way you might find a research experience is through your network.
-As you build relationships with your professors, you should keep them updated with your current research interets.
+As you build relationships with your professors, you should keep them updated with your current research interests.
 When appropriate, you might ask one of your academic advisors or course instructors to introduce you to their peers or colleagues at other institutions (or even your own).

 ### Related Experiences
 Research also happens outside of colleges and universities!
 Consider checking out opportunities at National Labs or even industry organizations.
 Here are some relevant links: